GreyLimit/Logic-Sampler/README.md

 This provides the interaction with the Arduino required to start a sampling processs and simultaeously captures the resulting data in a local file (sample.data) for further analysis.

+How fast is this, what do the delat times really indicate?

+The base clock frequency of the above I2C data is 100 KHz, a moderate speed for I2C.
+Given that (during I2C transmissions) the average delta value between samples is about 2 then this indicates that the "loop code" is doing approximately 6 cycles for each whole cycle of the I2C clock (we could say that it is sampling at about 600 KHz).
+This is enough to be reasonably confident that, at this clock speed, the I2C transmission is being accurately observed and recorded.

 ## replay_i2c.c